 Breeders try to avoid breeding merle dogs because they are aware that many health issues can arise from the presence of two merle genes.
-What are the complications of being double merle?
+So what are the complications of being double merle?
 Keep reading to find out.

 How tall is a red merle Australian Shepherd as an adult?